dotnet-websharper/core/docs/HtmlCombinators.md

             }
 ```

 Here, `MyControl` inherits from `WebSharper.Web.Control` and overrides the `Body` property with some client-side HTML.
-This control is then placed within a server-side `div` tag, and its contents is created on page load.
+As with `ClientSide`, the generated server-side HTML will contain a placeholder `div` at the location of the `MyControl` call, which is dynamically replaced by `Body` on page load.

+Any WebSharper-serializable data can be passed to `MyControl`'s constructor, without the local-or-literal limitation that `ClientSide` has.

-Web Controls can also be included in an ASP.NET page, as shown [here](aspnet).
+Another advantage of creating your own web control class is that it can also be included in an ASP.NET page, as shown [here](aspnet).

 ## Client-Side Specificities